Towards SMT Solver Stability via Input Normalization: Introduction

 \item If such an algorithm exists, what is its time complexity?

 \item How closely can an efficient algorithm approximate the ideal algorithm?

 \end{enumerate}

 After covering some background in \Cref{sec:background}, we formalize the problem in \Cref{sec:formal} and answer the first two questions, showing that such an algorithm does indeed exist but is as hard as graph isomorphism.
-In the remainder of the paper, we attempt to answer the third question. \Cref{sec:methodology} introduces an algorithm that approximates the ideal algorithm, and \Cref{sec:evaluation} presents an evaluation of our implementation and its effect on SMT solver stability on benchmarks from~\cite{Zhou2023} and on a large sample of benchmarks from the SMT-LIB benchmark library.
+We provide an answer to the third question in the remainder of the paper. \Cref{sec:methodology} introduces an algorithm that approximates the ideal algorithm, and \Cref{sec:evaluation} presents an evaluation of our implementation, showing that it significantly improves SMT solver stability on benchmarks from~\cite{Zhou2023} and from the SMT-LIB benchmark library~\cite{smtlib2024}.
 Finally, \Cref{sec:conclusion} concludes.

-\paragraph{Related work.} Despite the importance of the instability challenge in SMT solvers there is very little work on addressing it.
-The issue of instability in SMT solvers (and in turn, the importance of their stability) has been recognized by other work~\cite{galois,komodo,ironclad,clement}.
-In~\cite{galois}, Dodds highlights the problem of proof fragility under changes in verification tools.
-In~\cite{komodo}, Hawblitzel et al.~mention proof instability as \emph{the most frustrating recurring problem}, especially when proof complexity increases as a result of reasoning about procedures with many instructions and complex specifications.
-In~\cite{ironclad}, verification instability is observed in large formulas and non-linear arithmetic due to different options for applicable heuristics.
-And in~\cite{clement}, Leino et al.~identify matching loops---caused by poorly-behaved quantifiers that lead an SMT solver to repeatedly instantiate a limited set of quantified formulas---as a key factor contributing to instability in verification times and describe techniques to detect and prevent them.
+\textbf{\emph{Related work.}} The importance of the issue of stability in SMT solving has been raised in other work~\cite{galois,komodo,ironclad,clement}.
+Dodds~\cite{galois}, highlights the problem of proof fragility under changes in verification tools.
+Ferraiuolo et al.~\cite{komodo} mention proof instability as \emph{the most frustrating recurring problem}, especially when proof complexity increases as a result of reasoning about procedures with many instructions and complex specifications.
+In Hawblitzel et al.~\cite{ironclad}, verification instability is observed in large formulas and non-linear arithmetic due to different options for applicable heuristics.
+Leino et al.~\cite{clement} identify \emph{matching loops}---caused by certain forms of quantifiers that lead an SMT solver to repeatedly instantiate a limited set of quantified formulas---as a key factor contributing to instability in verification times, and describe techniques to detect and prevent them.